thirumurthis/Learnings/algorithm/tree_notes.md

   - store the information at the index in an array

 Hashing process derives a fixed size result for any arbitary input.
-  - Any string with any lenght will returns the fixed size result.
+  - Any string with any length will returns the fixed size result.
   - Hash function returns the same size.

-Hash function should be `stable` (should be invariant) `Uniformity` the hash value should be uniformly distributed through available space.
+Hash function should be `stable` (should be invariant)

+- `Uniformity` the hash value should be uniformly distributed through available space.

-`Efficient` The cost of generating hash must be balanced with application needs `Security` the cost of finding data that produced a given hash is prohibitive.
+- `Efficient` The cost of generating hash must be balanced with application needs.

+- `Security` the cost of finding data that produced a given hash is prohibitive.

 Sample hash function implementation
 `Additive`